alex-palmer616/THM-APalmer/Rooms/advent-of-cyber-2022/day-1/readme.md

 ### Conclusion

 While this one wasn't overly technical, it did contain a lot of useful information that is important to be aware of.
-Hopefully you were able to find this little guide helpful, and be sure to check out my gudes for the other day's challenges.
-[Day 2 can be found here.]()
+Hopefully you were able to find this little guide helpful, and be sure to check out my gudes for the other day's challenge [here.](https://github.com/alex-palmer616/THM-APalmer/tree/main/Rooms/advent-of-cyber-2022)